 4. Cades Cove

 One of the most popular spots in the Great Smoky Mountains National Park people want to visit is Cades Cove.
 You drive along an 11-mile paved road to see some of the most beautiful parts of the park.
 There are fields full of wildflowers in the spring, and the trees are incredible in the fall.
 You’ll love seeing Cades Cove during any season.
 It’s also a great place to learn about the mountain culture since there are a ton of historical buildings.
 You’re also likely to see wildlife in Cades Cove, from black bears to deer.
+After a day of exploring, you can be back to our Gatlinburg hotel in no time!

 5. Newfound Gap